 Documents priorities at a tactical level, which have OIG-wide implications, represent the major interests of our stakeholders, link to core requirements, and/or require major investments of time and resources.
 This Plan will be issued annually and will document major change initiatives and recurring requirements, which enable advancement of each strategic goal and each objective.

-Also, a portion of this Plan will be dedicated to assessing our performance against prior years. • Business Unit Plans: Documents activities at the operational level in each business unit, which are designed to advance strategic goals and objectives but are under the direction of a particular unit.
+Business Unit Plans: Document activities at the operational level in each business unit, which are designed to advance strategic goals and objectives but are under the direction of a particular unit.
 Some Business Unit Plan priorities may roll up into the Priorities and Performance Plan.
 These items may include specific performance audit topics, lists of grantees that will undergo audit internal control reviews or fraud prevention reviews, investigative priorities, or internal operational policies or processes targeted for updating.